French chief rabbi says will not quit over plagiarism scandal

 But even that has been called into question.

-Jean-Noel Darde, a French academic who fights against plagiarism and has been one of the sources of the accusations, said on Tuesday that Bernheim had also plagiarized in that leaflet, prompting France's largest Jewish association to demand an explanation of the rabbi's behavior.
+Jean-Noel Darde, a French academic who fights against plagiarism and has been one of the sources of the accusations, said on Tuesday that Bernheim had also plagiarised in that leaflet, prompting France's largest Jewish association to demand an explanation of the rabbi's behaviour.

 Last week, another blogger accused Bernheim of plagiarism in a 2002 book and L'Express magazine revealed he had not earned the prestigious rank of philosophy professor that was often attached to his name.